lostoneway/DSA/1.Patterns/frequencyCounter.md

 ```

 - This is basically 3n and constant "don't matter" so it narrows down to 0(n).
 Don't let the number of lines of code make you feel like this is too much code and would take longer!

+# Anagrams using the frequency counter pattern
+## Example: